charlesreid1/charlesreid1.github.io/pelican/content/git-workflows-2-commits.md

 the feature branch base commit may grow far out of sync with the master branch.
 (Note that `master` indicates the primary branch.)

-This leaves the developer of the feature branch a few choices:
+This leaves the developer of the feature branch (which is out of sync with master) with a few choices:

-* **rebase** - continue to rebase all commits on the feature branch from the original feature branch base commit onto the head commit of the master branch.
+* **rebase** - continue to rebase all commits on the feature branch from the (old) original feature branch base commit onto the (new) head commit of the master branch.
     * Pros: clean history, easy for one-branch-one-developer workflow
     * Cons: requires continual force-pushes, requires coordination between developers to prevent squashing others' work, not scalable, some people hate this method

 * **merge** - occasionally merge work from the master branch into the feature branch.
     * Pros: simple to understand, simple to carry out, low cognitive load
-    * Cons: clutters PR review by mixing feature changes with merged changes, clutters the commit history
+    * Cons: any changes added to the branch via the merge commit will show up in the PR as new code, cluttering PR reviews by mixing features with merged changes; can also make the commit history messy and harder to understand.

 * **branch** - by making heavy use of throwaway branches and integration branches, it is easier to test out how the integration of a feature branch based on an old